Reconstructing the Assembly of Massive Galaxies. III: Quiescent Galaxies Loose Angular Momentum as They Evolve in a Mass-dependent Fashion: Measurements

 In Figure \ref{fig:sample}, we show the distributions of the sample galaxies in the planes of SFR vs. $M_*$, and of \hda \citep{Worthey1994, Worthey1997} vs. \DF \citep[4000\AA\ break,][]{Balogh1999}.
 From the left panel of the Figure it is immediately clear that the UVJ-selected quiescent galaxies also occupy the parameter space of galaxies below the star-forming main sequence, i.e. with depressed SFR at any given stellar mass.
 This shows very good consistency among different selection methods of quiescent galaxies.

 In the right panel of Figure \ref{fig:sample}, each one of the galaxies is color coded according to mass-weighted stellar age.
 It has been extensively shown that \hda\ and \DF\ are sensitive diagnostics of galaxy's stellar age \citep[e.g.][]{Kauffmann2003}.
 As the Figure shows, galaxies with lower SFR (at fixed $M_*$), larger \DF\ and larger (negative) \hda\ also have larger ages (older stellar populations) from our \prospector fitting, demonstrating the robustness of our stellar-age inference.
 Because the main conclusion of this study depends on the stellar-age measures, in Appendix \ref{app:age} we conduct a number of further tests on the robustness of the age inference.
-We conclude that the our stellar-age measures are robust.
+We find that the absolute stellar-age inference can be subject to systematic offsets across different methodologies and calibrations.
+Such offsets mainly affect the mapping from a given age bin to an absolute timescale, whereas the relative ordering of younger versus older populations at fixed redshift is robust (Appendix \ref{app:age}).
+Because our analysis relies primarily on relative age ranking, i.e., differential comparisons between age bins, our main conclusions are not sensitive to a uniform shift in the absolute age scale.